Welcome everybody to the Year 6 section of the website.

 Class Teachers:

-LSAs: Miss Blackburn, Miss Farrar and Mrs Smith
+LSAs: Miss Blackburn, Miss Farrar and Mrs. Hughes

 If you have any questions, please don't hesitate to ask one of the Year 6 team, or contact the school office on 0161 921 1390 and somebody will call you back at the earliest opportunity.